pfheatwole/thesis/source/canopy_geometry.rst

    airfoil to provide the points in a local (airfoil) coordinate system establishes a general equation for points on the wing surfaces (chords, camber lines, or profiles).
-The sections must then be scaled, positioned, and oriented.
-The rest of this chapter focuses on a reparametrization of the general equation that makes it easier to design non-linear wing geometries.
+The sections must then be scaled, positioned, and oriented, which leads to a general parametrization of the points.
+The rest of this chapter focuses on a reparametrization of the general equation with advantages for designing non-linear wing geometries.
 The reparametrization (1) enables designing position using points other than the leading edge, and (2) decouples the scale, position, and orientation parameters so they can be designed independently.

    The reparametrization makes it easier to design the overall wing (since components are independent) and makes it easier to use simple analytical